 Maruti Suzuki Baleno

-Sharing its engine with the Maruti Swift, the Baleno features the same 1.2-litre Dualjet petrol engine mated to either a 5-speed manual or 5-speed AMT and is also available in CNG-powered variants.
+The Maruti Baleno is powered by a 1.2-litre Dualjet petrol engine mated to either a 5-speed manual or 5-speed AMT and is also available in CNG-powered variants.
 As far as mileage is concerned, the Baleno delivers 22.94 km/l from petrol and 30.61 km/kg from CNG.

 Maruti Suzuki Alto K10

-Being the entry-level car of the biggest car brand in India, the Maruti Alto has long been the first choice of many first-time car buyers.
-With over 40 lakh units sold in its lifetime, the Maruti Alto has reached a peak of success that is highly unlikely to be touched by any other car.
-The main attraction of Alto lies in its city-friendly dimensions, ample space to accommodate a small family and economical mileage.
+Whenever someone looks for an entry-level car in India, the iconic Maruti Alto seems a tried and trusted proposition that comes with the reliability of the industry leader, Maruti Suzuki.
+This is why the Alto has been and still is the overwhelming favourite of first-time car owners.
 While, like every other car, the Alto has also faced tight competition in the past, today it has negligible challenges before it as far as rivals are concerned.
-Despite not being at the peak of its popularity, the Alto is comfortably pulling in admirable sales month after month.
-In February 2025, the Maruti Alto sold 8,541 units and saw a 27 percent decline in year-on-year sales.
+Despite not being at the peak of its popularity, the Alto is comfortably pulling admirable sales month after month.
+In March 2025, the Maruti Alto K10 sold 9,867 units and gained a 6 percent growth over the 9,332 units it sold during the same month the year before.

 Tata Tiago